 If you find an error in your session list, send an email to firstname.lastname@example.org with the error and any supporting documentation you have on what the correct data should be.

-If you don’t have time to create a new character or want to try out a new character class, you can use a pregenerated character, also called a pregen, based on the Pathfinder iconic characters.
-A player can choose any of the pregerated characters without owning the associated rule books or sources.
-You can download the Starfinder Community Use Package: Starfinder Society Pregenerated Characters or request them from your local event coordinator.
+You can choose any of the pregenerated characters without owning the associated source.
+You can download the Starfinder Pregenerated Characters or request them from your local event coordinator.

 Each community uses their own game scheduling process.
 Common platforms used in scheduling games include: